-The storm drain pipe was round and about 4 feet in diameter so we all had to bend over to walk through the pipe.
-It had rained in the past few days so there was a small trail of water at the bottom.
-This was going to be great fun.
-A couple of them were somewhat dubious of this whole idea.
+The storm drain was cement and about four feet in diameter, so we all had to bend over to walk through the pipe.
+It had rained a few days earlier so there was an eight-inch-wide trail of water at the bottom.
+Perfect!
+I thought.

 There was plenty of echoing smart remarks, laughing and giggling (someone was tickling Cathy I think), but just beneath their carrying-on, I could hear a distant; splash, splash – splash, splash.
 It was Skip goofing off far behind us.

 “Guys, I don’t want Skip getting lost, so I’m going to call him.”
 They all went silent and now all we could hear was his rhythmic splashing.
 “SKIP – come here!”
 We heard him stop, then start again as he made his way to us.
 Ah – it was time for a laugh.
 I was at the lead with all the other kids – yes – between me and this wonderful loving, energetic dog with VERY WET PAWS.
-I knew he would not stop until he found me because he never outgrew that manic puppy-like affectionation.
+I knew he would not stop until he found me because he never outgrew that manic puppy-like affection.
 It only took a few moments for the paw splashes to get closer and closer and then I heard several muffled “oof’s” and “ugh”s as Skip crashed into and crawled over everyone in the pipe until he found my lap.
 Dog tongue and dog breath and flaying paws were everywhere as he pretty much beat us up with loving affection.
 “Good dog – good boy.”

 When I turned my flashlight back on – the devastation was complete.
-In seconds, he had reduced their carefully laid out balance of staying clean and dry by straddling that trail of water to a rubble of bodies smashed all over the pipe and what I remember most fondly was the trails of wet paw prints up the middle of both Cathy and Denise and how disarranged they both looked.
+In seconds, he had reduced their carefully laid out balance of staying clean and dry by straddling that trail of water to a rubble of bodies smashed all over the pipe and what I remember most fondly were the trails of wet paw prints up the middle of both Cathy and Denise and how disarranged they both looked.
 I should have brought my Kodak Instamatic camera.
 That one shot would have been priceless.

 “Damn,” I thought, “she’s going to get hurt,” so I scrambled up the wall back out of the creek bed and met her as she began to accelerate into that final steep portion.
 I managed to slow her descent and together we slid down the last few yards where I quickly pulled her to the far side and pushed her against the far wall then stood behind her while the fresh wave of rocks pounded my backside.
 When the rock shower was over, she danced away happy saying she knew I would not let her get hurt.